 - Competently perform the skills and administer medications listed in the Virginia scope of practice for an EMT provider.

 Admission to the program will be governed by the requirements for general admission to the College and the Commonwealth of Virginia Office of Emergency Medical Services.
 Individuals who have a felony conviction may not be eligible to take the certification exam.
 Applicants must be at least 16 years of age by the beginning of the program pursuant to Section 12VAC5-30-270A.1 of the Rules and Regulations of the Board of Health governing Emergency Medical Services and possess and maintain current CPR certification.
+This program is accredited by the Virginia Office of Emergency Medical Services and is offered in conjunction with Southwest Virginia Community College and Virginia Highlands Community College.
+Travel to clinical\field assignments is required.

 For Further Information, Contact